Sarah Webster Fabio: Early life and education

 Sarah Webster was born in Nashville, Tennessee to Thomas Webster and Mayme Louise Storey Webster.

 Showing an interest in poetry, she began writing as a high school student.
 After graduating from high school at 15, Webster was accepted to Spelman College, where she majored in English and history.
 In 1945, she returned to Nashville, Tennessee where she graduated from Fisk University.
-There she studied poetry under Arna Bontemps.
+There, she studied poetry under Arna Bontemps.
 She then married Cyril Fabio, a dental student who later graduated from the historically Black Meharry Medical College.
 She then changed her surname to Fabio.

 Upon her husband's graduation from dental school, he enlisted in the military, which greatly delayed Fabio's graduate education.
-She had 3 children (born 1947, 1948 and in 1949) while her husband was stationed in various locations across America.
-When they were stationed in Nashville, Fabio enrolled in graduate school at the Tennessee Agricultural and Industrial College.
-When her husband was deployed to Germany Fabio's studies were delayed yet again.
+She had three children (born 1947, 1948, and in 1949) while her husband was stationed in various locations across the U.S. When they were stationed in Nashville, Fabio enrolled in graduate school at the Tennessee Agricultural and Industrial College.
+When her husband was deployed to Germany, Fabio's studies were delayed yet again.
 During her time in Germany she had another child, born in 1954, her fourth and finally, when they moved back to the Wichita, Kansas US the fifth child, born in 1956.
 While in Kansas, she took graduate English classes at Wichita State University.

 Bay Area higher education and the Black Arts Movement

-In 1963 Fabio attended San Francisco State College, where she earned her master's degree in Language Arts (with a focus on poetry).
+In 1963, Fabio attended San Francisco State College, where she earned her master's degree in Language Arts (with a focus on poetry).
 She graduated in 1965, on the same day her eldest graduated from high school.
 From 1965 to 1968 she taught at Merritt College in Oakland, California.
 Merritt College was known as a center of Black activist activity during the Civil Rights era.
 Students at the time included Maulana Karenga, Bobby Seale and Huey Newton.

 Fabio is credited with helping to introduce the Black Arts Movement to Bay Area colleges.
 Following her tenure at Merritt College, she held positions at California College of Arts and Crafts and the University of California, Berkeley between 1968 and 1971.
 At both of those institutions she is credited with helping to establish the first Black studies departments.